-drop using Ibn Haitham's study of double refraction in a sphere, he gave the first correct explanation of the rainbow.
+Three centuries after Ibn Haitham, the Persian physicist K. Al-Farisi (1267-1319) wrote an important commentary on the Book of Optics, in which he set out to explain many natural phenomena.
+For example, by modelling a water drop using Ibn Haitham's study of double refraction in a sphere, he gave the first correct explanation of the rainbow.
 Al-Farisi also proposed the wave-nature of light.
 By contrast, Ibn Haitham had modelled light using solid balls in his experiments on reflection and refraction.

-Now the question presented itself: is light wave-like or particle-like?
+Thus the question was proposed: Is light wave-like or particle-like?